SIakovlev/CarND_Term1_P2/writeup_template.md

 #### 1. Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

 Here are five German traffic signs that I found on the web (resized, the original images are [here](https://github.com/SIakovlev/CarND_Term1_P2/tree/master/test_images)).
-Since during the trainig I mainly used unbalanced dataset (see previous section) it is reasonable to expect that my model is biased with respect to the most frequent images from training set of images.
-In this section I deliberately chose some pictures in such a way that network will be forced to choose the most frequent label, even though it is not correct.
+Since during the training I mainly used an unbalanced dataset (see previous section), it is reasonable to expect that my model is biased with respect to the most frequent images from the training set of images.
+In this section I deliberately chose some pictures whereby the network is forced to choose the most frequent labels, even though they are not correct.

 * Right-of-way at the next intersection.
 This image should be easy to classify because even after formatting the sign is clearly distinguishable.
 Just a simple example where neural network should not make a wrong prediction:

 ![alt text][image4]

 * Road work.
 Completely unclear what is on the image - just a bunch of pixels that can be interpreted in many ways.
-However the trainig dataset contains many images of this type, which should mean that neural network will guess it correctly:
+However the training dataset contains many images of this type, which should mean that neural network will guess it correctly:

 ![alt text][image5]

 * Stop.
-The sign here is srinked and after formatting the inscription "Stop" is distinguishable and can be interpreted by neural network as a white line (i.e. "No entry" sign) which is better represented in the training dataset.
+The sign here is shrunken and after formatting the inscription "Stop" is distinguishable and can be interpreted by neural network as a white line (i.e. "No entry" sign) which is better represented in the training dataset.
 I also picked this picture in order to check robustness of the model to affine transformations:

 ![alt text][image6]

 * No entry.
-This picture has some weird white square.
-The images in dataset did not contain anything similar.
+This picture has a strange white square.
+The images in the dataset did not contain anything similar.
 However, this picture is well represented in the training set, that is why it should not be a problem.
-Also, the main sign is shifted up therefore it is a good way to check robustness of the model to tranlations:
+Also, the main sign is shifted up therefore it is a good example for checking robustness of the model to tranlations:

 ![alt text][image7]

 * Children crossing.
 It is completely unclear what is on the image.
 Again this picture can be interpreted in many ways.
-For instance it is similar to the "Bicycles crossing" sign which is better represented in the training set:
+For instance, it is similar to the "Bicycles crossing" sign which is better represented in the training set:

 ![alt text][image8]